ReamLabs/consenzero/README.md

+# This repository is archived.
+Please refer to [ReamLabs/consenzero-bench](https://github.com/ReamLabs/consenzero-bench) instead.

 # consenzero

 `consenzero` is a Proof of Concept of integrating zkVM with the current Ethereum Consensus layer.
 It will leverage [lighthouse](https://github.com/sigp/lighthouse) and [RISC Zero](https://github.com/risc0/risc0).